stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 > When a unit does not use AWS, ensure that you change the supplied tests to use resources that are relevant for the cloud provider.

-You can actually create the units any way that you wish, and there are no limitations on the TF code in them.
-The tooling automatically finds all of the modules in the directory `tf/units/`.
-It only requires that each module is a valid TF root module and accepts the four input variables that are listed below.

-> Since each unit is a separate module, you can have different versions of the same providers in separate units.

-The tooling only requires that each unit is a valid TF root module that accepts these variables:
+The tooling only requires that each unit is a valid TF root module that accepts four variables.
+The provided code implements these in the file `tft_variables.tf`:

 - `tft_product_name` (string) - The name of the product or project
 - `tft_environment_name` (string) - The name of the environment
 - `tft_unit_name` (string) - The name of the component
 - `tft_edition` (string) - An identifier for the specific instance of the resources

-> To avoid a direct dependency between your resources and the tooling, only use these variables in locals.
-Then use locals to define resource names.

-The provided code for new units includes locals that use these variables to help you generate [names and identifiers](#managing-resource-names).
-These include a `handle`, a short version of a unique SHA256 hash.
-You can have as many copies of resources as you wish, as long as you use the local `handle` as part of each resource name.

 The tooling sets the values of the required variables when it runs TF commands on a unit: